 It’s these numbers that have people like Eleanor Scott of Citizens against Legalizing Marijuana (C.A.L.M.) worried.
 A foot soldier in the drug war since Nancy Reagan’s, ‘Just Say No’ campaign, Scott says the amendment would send children the wrong message — if marijuana is officially sanctioned as medicine, they will get the idea that it is okay for them to try it too.

-C.A.L.M. has some heavy-hitting political figures and organizations in their corner — State Treasurer, Mike Coffman, Colorado Attorney General, Ken Salazar, and Governor Bill Owens, who has referred to the amendment as the ‘Drug Dealers’ Full Employment Act.’
+C.A.L.M. has some heavy-hitting political figures and organizations in their corner — State Treasurer, Mike Coffman, Colorado Attorney General, Ken Salazar, and Governor Bill Owens, who has referred to Amendment 20 as the ‘Drug Dealers’ Full Employment Act.’

 Predictably, law enforcement groups such as the Colorado Association of Chiefs of Police are also opposed, as well as the American Medical Association and the Colorado Academy of Family Physicians.